spree/spree/guides/src/content/developer/3_customization/authentication.md

 allow users to logout, one to allow them to login, and one to allow them to signup.
 These links will be visible on all customer-facing pages of Spree.

+## Gemfile

+The `spree_auth_devise` gem is not needed when using an existing application authentication unless the goal is to have two separate authentication methods.

 ## Signup promotion